NovemberFall/LeetCode-NoteBook/docs/concurrency/staticProxy.md

         System.out.println("Follow-up on your marriage is done!");
     }
 }
+/*
+        Preparing for marriage is done!
+        Congratulations on your marriage!
+        Follow-up on your marriage is done!
+*/
 ```

 - The static proxy mode feels a bit like the decorator mode, which uses one class to